Overcoming the COVID Darkness - August 8th, Hour 2

 Absolutely.

-So we need uh we need to roll.
+So we need to run.

-Could you imagine the woman that says it's the worst worst state to live in that single-handedly got rid of the all-star game?
+Could you imagine the woman that says it's the worst state to live in that single-handedly got rid of the all-star game?

-Well, it's you know, it's kind of Atlanta and the rest of the state.
+Well, it's, you know, it's kind of Atlanta and the rest of the state.

-Yeah, it's very much Atlanta and the rest of the state.
+So it's very much Atlanta and the rest of the state.

 So what's going on?

-And that's been yeah, that's been going on across the country.
+And that's been, yeah, that's been going on across the country.

 And the red flag that raised for me as a teacher is that in all the training that I go through to spot child sexual predators, one of the red flags is looking for adults that encourage children to keep secrets from their parents.